Document Type : Case Report

 Department of Radiodiagnosis and Imaging, Armed Forces Medical College, Pune, India

 Introduction: Hemochromatosis of the pituitary gland is a form of iron overload disease which occurs in different clinical conditions related to multiple blood transfusions.

-Case report: We present a case of secondary hemochromatosis involving the pituitary gland & choroid plexus in an 8 years old female with imaging findings and a review of the relevant literature.
-Our patient has had a history of cessation of growth in height for the last 01 year.
-She was diagnosed as a case of thalassemia major at the age of 06 months.
-She was on regular blood transfusions since then.
-Magnetic Resonance Imaging (MRI) revealed evidence of iron deposition in the pituitary gland.
+Case Presentation: We present a case of secondary hemochromatosis involving the pituitary gland and choroid plexus in an eight-year-old female with imaging findings and a review of the relevant literature.
+Our patient has had a history of cessation of growth in height for the last 1 year.
+She was diagnosed with a thalassemia major at the age of 6 months.
+She has been on regular blood transfusions since then.
+Magnetic resonance imaging (MRI) revealed evidence of iron deposition in the pituitary gland.

 Conclusion: This diagnosis should be suspected on clinical presentation and history of multiple blood transfusions.
 It can be confirmed based on characteristic imaging findings.
-The patient should be strictly monitored with serum iron levels and a tailored iron chelation therapy should be started.
+The patient should be strictly monitored with serum iron levels, and a tailored iron chelation therapy should be initiated.